DearestDreamWish/Fast-Learning/README.md

 1. Sensation and Perception international 5th edition from Jeremy M. Wolfe
 2. Manipulation - 6 Manuscripts: Mind Control, Hypnosis, Manipulation, How to Analyze People, How to Secretly Manipulate People, Human. from Leonard Moore.
 3. About neuro linguistic programming and its techniques.
+4. About neurology.
+5. About neuropsychology.
+6. Neuroscience international 6th from Dale, George, David, William, Anthony, Richard, Michael and Leonard.
+About neurology.
+About mentalization.